NREL/SAM/README.md

 * [LK](https://github.com/nrel/lk) is a scripting language that is integrated into SAM.
 SAM's user interface uses LK to calculate values to display on input pages.
 The user interface includes a script editor that allows users to write their own scripts from the user interface.

 * [wxWidgets](https://www.wxwidgets.org/) is a cross-platform graphical user interface platform used for SAM's user interface, and for the development tools included with SSC (SDKtool) and LK (LKscript).
-The current version of SAM uses wxWidgets 3.1.5.

 * [WEX](https://github.com/nrel/wex) is a set of extensions to wxWidgets for custom user-interface elements developed specifically for SAM, LK script, and DView.